michaelrsweet/michaelrsweet.github.com/mmd/index.md

   supported ("* * * *", "-- -- -- --", etc.); these could conceivably be added
   but did not seem particularly important.

-In addition, <code>mmd</code> supports a couple (otherwise undocumented) CommonMark extensions:
+In addition, `mmd` supports a couple (otherwise undocumented) CommonMark
+extensions:

 - Metadata as used by Jekyll and other web markdown solutions.

 - "@" links which resolve to headings within the file.

-- Tables.
+- Tables as used by the [Github Flavored Markdown Spec][GFM].

 `mmd` also includes a standalone utility called `mmdutil` that can be used to generate HTML and man page source from markdown.